Luthercare’s Notice of Privacy Pratices

 Health oversight activities.
 We may disclose health information to a health oversight agency for activities authorized by law.
 Examples of these activities include audits, investigations, inspections, licensure and other activities that are necessary for the government to monitor the healthcare system, government programs and compliance with civil rights.

 Lawsuits and disputes.
 We may disclose health information about you in response to a court or administrative order.
-We may also disclose health information about you in response to a subpoena, discovery request, or other lawful process (but only if efforts have been made to tell you about the request or to obtain an order protecting the information requested).
+We may also disclose health information about you in response to a subpoena, discovery request, or other lawful process.
+When appropriate, we will make every effort to tell you about the request and/or to obtain an order protecting the information requested.

 Law enforcement.
 We may release health information for law enforcement purposes as required by law or in response to valid legal process.
 Federal law makes provision for your health information to be released to an appropriate health oversight agency, public health authority or attorney, provided that a work force member or business associate believes in good faith that we have engaged in unlawful conduct or have otherwise violated professional or clinical standards and are potentially endangering one or more patients, workers or the public.